markwbennett/chrome-westlaw-extension/README.md

-# Westlaw Combined Enhancements - Chrome Extension
+# Chrome Westlaw Enhancements - Chrome Extension

 A Chrome extension that enhances the Westlaw experience with customizable typography, layout controls, and navigation shortcuts.